High School Records, Transcript & Diploma

 Exodus Books sells a number of the manual lesson planning systems and home schooling high school books.

-Covenant College in Georgia offers homeschoolers an editable and printable transcript template together with a GPA calculator (intended for their applicants, but useful for all).
-HSLDA also provides aids for the transcript.
+Covenant College in Georgia offers homeschoolers an editable and printable transcript template together with a GPA calculator (intended for their applicants, but useful for all, scroll to bottom for links).
+HSLDA provides a transcript service and some free templates (you have to create a free HSLDA account to see the templates).

 For those who prefer not to personally hassle with a transcript preparation or computing credits, there are a number of diploma/transcript services such as our local Basic Skills or a national service like NARHS (North Atlantic Regional High School).